Last updated on March 17th, 2022 at 12:30 pm

 - Prioritize deals: Finally, it is about choosing prioritized or guaranteed deals, unique opportunities for prioritization that will allow charging for the premium inventory.
 With equal access to all impressions, prioritization and preset budgets are driving factors for buyers in the PMP.
 Nowadays, Header bidding allows publishers to offer a new value proposition to PMP buyers which is the ability to prioritize data-driven buys above other partners.
 With this new feature, there is an increase in the value of the inventory, leading to scaled, efficient campaigns for buyers and more revenue for publishers.

 PMPs are a very recent addition to digital marketing but buyers, sellers & various digital marketing platforms helped these to grow quickly by adopting as a part of their media buying strategies.
 It is a common notion that a private marketplace is usually for premium inventory and the open auction is for the cheaper, remnant ads.
 But a private marketplace is more about the way of selling the publisher’s inventory than the quality of the inventory.
-Along with traditional PMPs, there are multi-publisher PMPs available for brands, buyers, and agencies to save buyers’ time by creating a single deal ID which allows instant scaling and customization.
-If you’re looking for a service that can help you increase your ad revenue by bringing in more direct deals and integrate additional demand, look no further- OKO is the one stop website revenue management company you need to consider for this.
+Along with traditional PMPs, there are multi-publisher PMPs available for brands, buyers, and agencies to save buyers’ time by creating a single deal ID that allows instant scaling and customization.
+If you’re looking for a service that can help you increase your ad revenue by bringing in more direct deals and integrate additional demand, look no further- OKO is the one-stop website revenue management company you need to consider for this.
 Go ahead and signup with the link below to get priority on-boarding.